henrikmotzkus/AutomationDemo/README.md

 # AzureAutomationDemo
 This is a tutorial to try out many aspects of automating Azure management tasks.
-The deploy.ps1 is the command center to roll out all steps  scripts.
+The deploy.ps1 is the command center to roll out all demo steps.

 # Contact
 henrik.motzkus@microsoft.com